 7 Fundamental causes of growth

 This last question is probably the most critical.
 We call productivity as a “residual” - what’s left over after physical and human capital are accounted for.
 The fact that productivity is so highly correlated with GDP per worker (and person!) is evidence that that the proximate causes of growth - inputs and their direct determinants like savings rates - are not enough to answer the question “why are some countries richer than others?”
-We need to look for fundamental causes - things that explain productivity, and also determine the proximate causes.
+We need to look for fundamental causes - things that explain productivity and investment in physical and human capital.

 7.1 Geography